FlowerSuNa/Ad_Tracking_Project/README.md

 # Kaggle - TalkingData AdTracking Fraud Detection Challenge

+#### Description
-TalkingData, China’s largest independent big data service platform, covers over 70% of active mobile devices nationwide.
+TalkingData, China’s largest independent big data service platform, covers over 70% of active mobile device s nationwide.
 They handle 3 billion clicks per day, of which 90% are potentially fraudulent.
-The goal of the competition is to create an algorithm that predicts whether a user will download an app after clicking a mobile app ad.
+The goal of the competition is <b>to create an algorithm that predicts whether a user will download an app after clicking a mobile app ad</b>.

+#### Evalution
+Submissions are evaluated on <b>area under the ROC curve</b> between the predicted probability and the observed target.

+#### Variable
+* ip : ip address of click
+* app : app id for marketing
+* device : device type id of user mobile phone
+* os : os version id of user mobile phone
+* channel : channel id of mobile ad publisher
+* click_time : timestamp of click (UTC)
+* attributed_time : if user download the app for after clicking an ad, this is the time of the app download
+* is_attributed : the target that is to be predicted, indicating the app was download

 ---